tominsam/jekyll-metaweblog/README.markdown

 * category support (assuming jekyll does categories and anyone cares)

 * Support for wordpress IOS clients.
-This is _hard_, because they're using undocumented API calls and make assumptions about what IDs look like that I'm not happy with (it assumes they're numbers). (update - may not be true. working on it)
+This is _hard_, because they're using undocumented API calls and make assumptions about what IDs look like that I'm not happy with (it assumes they're numbers).

 * everything else in the code with "TODO" by it.